 A Answers (2)

-Mehmet Oz, MD, Cardiology, answeredYour doctor asked you whether you woke up with an erection because that's a great clue to the cause of erectile dysfunction (ED).
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredYour doctor asked you whether you woke up with an erection because that's a great clue to the cause of erectile dysfunction (ED).
 Physical health conditions, including heart problems and diabetes, are a common cause of ED.
 If your ED has a physical health cause you may not have erections during the night when you are sleeping.
 If you wake up with an erection, on the other hand, your ED may be more related to stress, anxiety, depression, problems in your relationship, or other causes.
 Knowing what is causing your ED is the first step to treating it.

 Honor Society of Nursing (STTI) answeredYour doctor will ask if you wake up in the morning with an erection to determine whether your problem getting or maintaining an erection is caused by a physical or psychological condition.